 In order to ensure sustainability and survivability of a shared print program, best practices include:

 - Making initial retention commitments for a minimum of 10 years.
+Most programs have chosen to go with either 15 or 25 year retention periods.

 - Agreements in an MOU or related Policy Guidelines document about the following program elements as outlined in the Partnership Best Practices documentation: